You are here

 Juvenile Smuggling Prevention

 Along the Southwest Border, cartels cavalierly recruit youth to smuggle hard narcotics, using a potent combination of cash inducements, false promises and lies that obscure future consequences.
 These juvenile recruiting tactics have increased in recent years, driving drug seizures from students up more than 150% in one year.
 Significantly, the drugs involved carry real dangers: in addition to cocaine, heroin and methamphetamine, several high school students were caught attempting to smuggle deadly fentanyl across the border.
 Led by the U.S. Attorney’s Office and DEA, the nominees created a multi-faceted program to educate youth about smuggling dangers and provide real resources and streamlined reporting avenues.
 The community partnership team, which included federal and local law enforcement, community activists, and social service providers, worked closely with school district officials in border communities.
 The team addressed the rise in juvenile smuggling crime and the public safety threat with innovative and effective prevention strategies.
-The resulting program included billboards, a powerful school assembly presented to thousands of at risk students, community meetings with parents and diverse stakeholders, messaging in mainstream and social media, and a peer-to-peer campaign that engaged area youth.
+The resulting program included billboards, a powerful school assembly presented to thousands of at-risk students, community meetings with parents, and diverse stakeholders, messaging in mainstream and social media, and a peer-to-peer campaign that engaged area youth.
 The assemblies, in particular, had a compelling impact: the program emphasized fentanyl dangers, included a young smuggler’s dramatic post-arrest call to his mom, fully outlined collateral consequences, and conveyed a mom’s emotional message about her son’s overdose.
 More than 4,000 youth attended the program and the vast majority of surveyed students agreed it improved their knowledge of risks, convinced them smuggling is not worth it, and enabled them to make smart choices to protect their future.
 Moreover, a whopping 70% feel they now know where to get help if recruited.
-Fortunately, in addition to safeguarding youth, the program also furthered several ongoing investigations, as many students lined up after assemblies to provide solid tips and leads regarding cartel recruiting activities
+Fortunately, in addition to safeguarding youth, the program also furthered several ongoing investigations, as many students lined up after assemblies to provide solid tips and leads regarding cartel recruiting activities.
+Due to COVID-19 we have created a fully virtual program with videos, activities, and an optional live Q&A for students.
+To access the virtual program please email us at USACAS-Excellenceawa@usa.doj.gov.

 Success Agents, a mentoring program for high risk elementary students, is committed to helping vulnerable elementary school kids thrive, both in and outside of school.
 The program provides mentors, incentives, fun activities and support services that promote resilience, self-esteem, conflict resolutions skills and the discipline needed to make smart choices.